 - Grid coordinate 466 324 mE, 7 046 321 mN, GDA 94 datum, Zone 50

 In 2001 the State Minister for Mines and Petroleum established two Mining Act Section 19 Exemption Areas to preclude further tenement activity.
-Then in 2006 the Department of Mines and Petroleum established a File Notation Area on its digital tenement mapping system to assist in the protection of the radio-quiet characteristics of the Australian Radio Quiet Zone WA:
+Then in 2006 the then Department of Mines and Petroleum established a File Notation Area on its digital tenement mapping system to assist in the protection of the radio-quiet characteristics of the Australian Radio Quiet Zone WA:

-- The File Notation Area 7618 (FNA 7618) is now referred to as the Radio Telescope Mineral Resource Management Area, which is a circle of 70 km radius, centred on MRO.
+- The File Notation Area 7618 (FNA 7618) is now referred to as the Radio Telescope Mineral Resource Management Area, which is a circle of 70 km radius, centred on the MRO.

 Radio Telescope Mineral Resource Management Area (RTMRMA) and the Radio Emissions Management Plan (REMP)

 Those parts of tenements granted from 22 December 2006 that fall within FNA7618 require all mining and exploration activities to follow a Radio Emissions Management Plan (REMP).

 Before any exploration or mining activity begins, a REMP assessment must be completed and approved.
 This REMP will document the electrical and electronic equipment to be used and will allow for a determination of the potential radiofrequency interference to radio telescopes.
 If any interference is above threshold levels, the activities and/or equipment must be modified to meet acceptable levels.
 The REMP is required to be submitted through DMIRS to the entity operating the radio telescope facilities (currently the CSIRO) for assessment and, if acceptable, for approval by DMIRS’ Director General.